Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .ouput}

-It turned out that sacct and squeue were not working properly, so...
+BUT, it turned out that sacct and squeue were not working properly, so...

 Use the Jobs->Active Jobs tab in the on-demand interface.